 “Jesus said to her, ‘Everyone who drinks of this water will be thirsty again, but whoever drinks of the water that I will give him will never be thirsty again.
 The water that I will give him will become in him a spring of water welling up to eternal life.’”John 4:13–14 ESV

 My spouse cannot supply what is lacking.
-But as we allow the Holy Spirit to live in and through us, God supplies all that is necessary in our marriage.
-The goal of marriage is not to get what I want, but to be what God wants—a portrait of Christ’s relationship with the church.
+But as we allow the Holy Spirit to live in and through us, God provides all that is necessary for our marriage.
+The goal of marriage is not to get what I want but to be what God wants—a portrait of Christ’s relationship with the church.

 - I believe God has divinely enabled me to minister to my spouse as evidenced by . . .